aseeshr/rabbit-qa-automation/README.md

 #### Reports

 - Test reports are generated after executing the tests.
 These are generated and placed in `test-output` folder in the project root directory.

 ## Troubleshoot

-- Error while running the tests
-- make sure that jdk has bee configured properly.
+- make sure that jdk has bee configured properly and is available on system environment.
-- make sure that selenium driver is setup properly.
 - make sure that you have included selenium to your path
+- make sure that selenium driver is setup properly and app can find it globally.
-- retry to import project following guidelines provided in http://www.seleniumhq.org/docs/appendix_installing_java_driver_Sel20_via_maven.jsp#importing-maven-into-eclipse-reference
+- make sure that you have followed the guidelines provided in http://www.seleniumhq.org/docs/appendix_installing_java_driver_Sel20_via_maven.jsp#importing-maven-into-eclipse-reference

-#### Feedback